NREL/floris/docs/source/examples/example_0005.rst

 example_0005_adjust_floris.py
 =============================

+The code for this example can be found here: `example_0005_adjust_floris.py <https://github.com/NREL/floris/blob/develop/examples/example_0005_adjust_floris.py>`_

 In this example, the FLORIS model is adjusted within the code and provides examples of how to make various adjustments.

-The floris model and interface are initially instantiated as before but then the number of turbines and their locations are changed via the line
+The floris model and interface are initially instantiated as before but then the number of turbines and their locations are changed via the line:

 ::

     fi.floris.farm.set_turbine_locations(layout_x, layout_y, calculate_wake=True)

-Note that by setting the turbine locations using the function set_turbine_locations, the flow_field is automatically reinitialized because the turbine points need to be re-assigned.
-Calculate_wake is optionally run (equivalent to running fi.run() or fi.floris.farm.flow_field.calculate_wake() later)  This run is considered the baseline and the initial farm power is computed in the line
+Note that by setting the turbine locations using the function :py:meth:`set_turbine_locations()<floris.simulation.farm.Farm.set_turbine_locations>`, the flow field is automatically reinitialized because the turbine points need to be re-assigned.
+:py:meth:`Calculate_wake<floris.simulation.flow_field.FlowField.calculate_wake>` is optionally set to *True* (equivalent to running
+:py:meth:`fi.run_floris()<floris.tools.floris_utilities.FlorisInterface.run_floris>` or
+:py:meth:`fi.floris.farm.flow_field.calculate_wake()<floris.simulation.flow_field.FlowField.calculate_wake>` later).
+This run is considered the baseline and the initial farm power is computed in the line:

 ::

     power_initial = np.sum(fi.get_turbine_power())

-The next block cycles through wind speed and wind directions and updates the FLORIS model by first reinitlizing the flow-field and then recalculating the wakes
+The next block cycles through wind speed and wind directions and updates the FLORIS model by first reinitlizing the flow field and then recalculating the wakes.

 ::